Old Town, San Diego: Economy

+With the expansion of Northern California due to the Gold Rush, San Diego’s development gained momentum under businessman Alonzo E. Horton in 1867.
+Horton laid out a new city plan three miles south of Old Town, capitalizing on the area’s appealing climate and infrastructure, setting the foundation for future growth (Britannica).
+Horton’s vision and the arrival of the railway connected San Diego to national markets, transforming the city into a commercial hub.
+San Diego saw increased growth during the next few years due to its development as a health and tourist resort, attracting those seeking to escape the harsh weather of the East.

 The Old Town neighborhood has nine hotels, 32 restaurants and more than 100 specialty shops.
 Shopping areas within Old Town include Fiesta de Reyes ("Party of Kings") and Bazaar del Mundo.
-There are 12 art galleries and 27 historic buildings and sites, including Old Town San Diego State Historic Park, Presidio Park, and the Mormon Battalion Visitor Center.
+There are 12 art galleries and 27 historic buildings and sites, including Old Town San Diego State Historic Park, Presidio Park, and the Mormon Battalion Historic Site.
 The area also contains Heritage Park, a county park showcasing historic buildings which were moved to the site from other locations, including several Victorian homes and San Diego's first synagogue, Temple Beth Israel.
 A major government building is the District 11 headquarters of Caltrans, the California Department of Transportation.

 Annual events

 San Diego's Cinco de Mayo celebration is held in Old Town every year.

 The Old Town Art Festival takes place in October of each year.

 San Diego's Dia de los Muertos is annual community-wide celebration held every November 1 and 2.

 Fiesta Navidad is a two-day Christmas festival in December, highlighted by the Mexican tradition of Las Posadas, which re-enacts the story of Mary and Joseph's journey to Bethlehem for the first Christmas.